gagneurlab/cagi6_sickkids/README.md

 This is the code repository used to generate the results for our two submissions for the [CAGI 6 Sickkids challenge](https://genomeinterpretation.org/cagi6-sickkids.html).
 We tackeled the challenge by predicting the molecular events underlying disease from a patient’s genome and transcriptome using variant annotation, aberrant gene expression events, and human phenotype ontology.

 The code will be made available to the public as soon as the challenge is closed/finished.
-The reviewers of the challenge can get access to the code at any time on request.
+The reviewers of the challenge can get access to the code upon request.